drgorillamd/rda/README.md

 # Simple reverse Dutch auction contract

+- This repo is to keep a collection of testing tool "recipes" - I'll add more setup as, well, I find them

 - sell a fixed amount of a set token (`alotedToken`) in exchange of a variable `acceptedToken`, following a reverse Dutch auction princing.
 - This contract is meant as a single-use contract (ie for a single auction), as most of the parameters are immutables.
 - Price is expressed as the amount of `acceptedToken` per `tokenAloted`.